Medicare High Deductible Plan G: Pros, Cons and Costs

 • Can have high deductible Plan G for three years, then switch to regular Plan G. This is called their "Innovative Plan G."

-• Can change to any other Medigap plan in the first two years without answering health questions.
+• Can change to any other Medigap plan without answering health questions.

 • Rates are about $5 more per month than average